solegalli/trainindatablog/_posts/2023-01-25-one-hot-encoding-categorical-variables.md

 the dataframe.
 After that, the column transformer appended the original numerical variables, that were not transformed.

+Note that the `ColumnTransformer` changes both the variable name and the variable order in the output dataframe.

 ### Feature-engine

 Let’s now see the advantage of using the `OneHotEncoder` from Feature-engine.
 Let's